 Businesses must follow regulations to manage day-to-day operations, which is why a growing number of medium-sized and large businesses have migrated their financial functions to the Cloud.
 By using robust Cloud accounting software, compliance with regulatory requirements is no longer a manual chore for finance teams.

-Complying with government regulations is also enhanced by the Cloud's high availability and scalability of resources, as well as an unparalleled level of detail in security services and features.
+Complying with government regulations is also enhanced by the Cloud's high availability and scalability of resources, while it also leads to improved financial cybersecurity.

 Many finance functions have already embraced the Cloud for its ability to make operations faster, more scalable, and more flexible, as well as its robust security.
 This level of agility also facilitates the rapid deployment of new applications, which is key to driving innovation.